 When ready to bake, remove foil and add wine; replace foil and bake 15 to 20 minutes at 350F degrees or until salmon test done.

 To serve arrange salmon on platter and spoon sauce down center; garnish with fresh parsley and small tomato pieces.

 Next to the entrée dishes are some accompanying dishes.
 With ham I like Christmas buffet recipes like scalloped potatoes recipe.
 Here casseroles are great!
 They can be prepared the day before and add such flavor to the meal; also they stay hot longer for serving.
-This year I am adding to my Christmas recipes.

 NOTE: Remember when heating dishes from refrigerator, set out to room temperature before putting in hot oven.

 Simmer carrots and zucchini in water and salt for 10 minutes; drain off any water.

 Melt 2 tablespoons butter in saucepan and stir in flour; slowly stir in half and half.